 I have a good friend that always hangs two clean robes in the guest room.
 I never travel with a robe, but I LOVE to wear one on vacation.
 It makes me feel like I’m at a spa.
 Robes really add that extra touch of hospitality.

 I hate to sound like a broken record, but buy white robes.
 There is a reason why hotels do this.
 They can be cleaned no matter what gets on them.
 There are inexpensive white robes on Amazon for only $17.

 It’s a must to have a bedside table to set a drink, book or phone by your bed.
 These don’t have to be large pieces of furniture.
 If your guest room is small, even a small stool or table will do.
 If it’s a nice piece of furniture add a coaster to the top.

 Here are four inexpensive night stand options from IKEA.
 These are all fairly small and portable.
 They come in multiple colors and can adapt to just about any style.
 I love IKEA for small furniture that can serve multiple purposes.

 7.) provide Guests with New Soap and Small Toiletries

 This is really outside the bedroom, but it can make you feel very welcome if your host has provided the basic necessities in case you forgot toothpaste or shampoo.
 These can even be freebies from your own travels.

 The icing on the cake is a new bar of soap, that your guest knows is just for them.
 I found this seller on Etsy, ArcadiaNatural, who sells guest soaps that are incredible.
 For $16 you get 12 soaps in a scent you choose with your name on them, for an extra $4.

 8.)
 Room Darkening Curtains or Shades

 This is perhaps the most expensive item on the list.
 Curtains can be pricey, but they are necessary if you have guests regularly.
-I like to use shades for privacy and light.
-I like the curtains to stay put and just look nice.
+I like to use window shades for privacy and light and curtains just for their texture and the warmth they add to a guest room.